mjmaenner/disabilitymeasures/w-adl/index.md

 **Target Population:** Adolescents and adults with intellectual or developmental disabilities (including autism, Down syndrome, fragile X syndrome, and intellectual disability of unknown etiology).

-**Measurement properties and previous use:** The measurement properties of the W-ADL weresystematically evaluated (paper) in long-running longitudinal studies of adolescents and adults with Autism, Down syndrome, fragile X syndrome, and intellectual disability of unknown etiology.
+**Measurement properties and previous use:** The measurement properties of the W-ADL were systematically evaluated ([paper](http://www.waisman.wisc.edu/family/pubs/W-ADL/2012EvaluationADLScaleForAdolescents.pdf)) in long-running longitudinal studies of adolescents and adults with Autism, Down syndrome, fragile X syndrome, and intellectual disability of unknown etiology.
 The evaluation found that the W-ADL met or exceeded a-priori thresholds for content validity, internal consistency, criterion validity, construct validity, reproducibility, responsiveness, floor/ceiling effects, and interpretability.

-A poster/handout of the main findings of the paper is also available.
-Another paper examining longitudinal change in W-ADL scores for individuals with autism and Down syndrome can be found here.
+A [poster/handout](http://www.waisman.wisc.edu/family/wadl/W-ADL%20poster%20citation.pdf) of the main findings of the paper is also available.
+Another paper examining longitudinal change in W-ADL scores for individuals with autism and Down syndrome can be found [here](http://www.waisman.wisc.edu/family/pubs/Autism/2012-DevelopmentalTrajectoriesAdolescentsAndAdultWithAutism.pdf).

 **Language:** English, but each item is only a few words.
 Please contact the authors if you are interested in contributing a translated version of the W-ADL.